-Epiphytic plants are those that grow on vertical surfaces.
-These may be another plant, a rock, or any other structure the epiphyte can attach to.
+Epiphytic plants are those that grow on vertical surfaces such as another plant, a rock, or any other structure the epiphyte can attach to.
 Epiphytes are not parasitic but do use other plants as support.
 Epiphytes for the home interior are mounted, generally on bark, wood or cork.
-It is creative and fun to learn how to mount epiphytic plants.
+It’s creative and fun to learn how to mount epiphytic plants.
 These varieties add a unique, tropical note to the home and epiphyte plant care is easy and carefree.

 Epiphyte Mounting Tips

 There are 22,000 species of epiphytes around the world.
 Many of these are becoming common houseplants due to their unique beauty but also their ease of care.
 Mounting these plants is the best way to view them, provides the plant the aerial situation it requires and assists in epiphyte plant care.
 Choose any mount that is porous and is free of chemicals and salts.
 Now it is time to take a few epiphyte mounting tips and get creative.

 The pros choose their mounting medium carefully.
 This is especially true of orchid collectors.
 Orchids tend to grow on specific species of tree and it is important to try to match that wood whenever possible.
 Usually, this is not the case, however, so a benign substitute is chosen.
 Your choice of mounting medium will depend upon the size of your epiphyte, the weight of the medium and durability.

 For the most part, driftwood, cork and large pieces of hardwood or bark will provide adequate homes for the plants.
 Your mounting material is your next choice.
 Use pantyhose, fishing line, wire, twine or even hot glue.

 Epiphyte growing and mounting can become addictive.
 The bromeliads, orchids, tillandsia, staghorn fern and other varieties of epiphyte will produce a unique collection.
 Any of the plants that have minimal roots or aerial roots are good candidates for mounting.